aspose-pdf/Aspose.PDF-Documentation/net/parsing/extract-text-from-pdf/extract-text-from-pdf/_index.md

 ## Extract Text from Pages using Text Device

 You can use the **TextDevice** class to extract text from a PDF file.
-TextDevice uses TextAbsorber in its implementation, thus, in fact, they do the same thing but TextDevice just implemented to unify the "Device" approach to extract anything from the page ImageDevice, PageDevice, etc. TextAbsorber may extract text from Page, entire PDF or XForm, this TextAbsorber is more universal
+TextDevice uses TextAbsorber in its implementation, thus, in fact, they do the same thing but TextDevice just implemented to unify the "Device" approach to extract anything from the page ImageDevice, PageDevice, etc. TextAbsorber may extract text from Page, entire PDF or XForm, this TextAbsorber is more universal.

 ### Extract text from all pages